-Trees are also essential to the creation of the attractive parklands, streetscapes, and other spaces and the important provision of shade.
+Trees are also essential to the creation of the attractive parklands, streetscapes, and other spaces and for the provision of shade.
 They both complement and soften the built setting of Central Canberra.
 Canberra has been renowned as a Garden City and the 'bush capital', which demonstrates the important status trees have in the Canberra landscape.
 The significance of this treed landscape is also recognised in a number of heritage listings.

 Through their broad range of environmental, social and economic benefits, trees are one of the most efficient and cost-effective mechanisms for helping Canberra adapt to climate change through micro-climatic moderation and absorption of stormwater.
-They also provide habitat and food for wildlife, reduce energy consumption in buildings and encourage people to walk or ride rather than drive.
+They also provide habitat and food for wildlife, reduce energy consumption in buildings and well managed, safe, green areas can encourage people to walk or ride rather than drive.